-- (3) Student capacity increase due to the opening of Riverside High School and Athey Creek Middle School.

-- Total District Capacity

-- Total District Enrollment
+- (2) Student capacity increase due to the opening of Meridian Creek Middle School. - (3) Student capacity increase due to the opening of Riverside High School and Athey Creek Middle School. - Total district Capacity - Total district Enrollment

 Facility capacity is directly influenced by educational programs.
-Following its commitment to provide educational excellence for all students, the District continually seeks to improve its teaching practices.
-The District has found that an inquiry-based, collaborative, and integrated approach to teaching and learning actively engages students in their education.
+Following its commitment to provide educational excellence for all students, the district continually seeks to improve its teaching practices.
+The district has found that an inquiry-based, collaborative, and integrated approach to teaching and learning actively engages students in their education.
 This well-balanced approach for creating quality education includes the following basic programs: